Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Forecasting Australian Tourism Demand

 \subsection{Results}

-The CRPS and ES indices are shown, respectively, in Tables \ref{tab:vncrps} and \ref{tab:vnes} for monthly, quarterly and annual forecasts\footnote{The complete set of results for all temporal aggregation levels is reported in the online appendix.}.
+The CRPS and ES indices are shown, respectively, in \autoref{tab:vnscore} for monthly, quarterly and annual forecasts.
 These tables are divided by different temporal levels and each column uses a different approach to calculate the base forecasts, referred to as “base".
-The bootstrap method was used as a benchmark to calculate the accuracy indices.
+The bootstrap method is used as a benchmark to calculate the accuracy indices.

 Base forecasts using a Gaussian approach are better in terms of both CRPS and ES compared to the bootstrap approach (the benchmark).
 Assumptions of truncated Gaussianity (Gaussian with negative values set to zero) may seem strict, but given the limited number of residuals, it can lead to improved forecasts in terms of CRPS and ES.
-Bootstrap forecasts suffer from the limited number of available residuals, leading in general to lower predictive accuracy.
+Bootstrap forecasts suffer from the limited number of available residuals, leading in general to lower forecast accuracy.
 The Gaussian approach overcomes this limitation and provides better results.
 Regarding the different covariance matrix estimates for Gaussian base forecasts, there are no big differences.
 For this reason, using only the high frequency bottom time series can be useful to estimate fewer parameters and reduce the initial high dimensionality.

-In the Gaussian case, bottom-up ct$(bu)$ and partly bottom-up techniques like ct$(shr_{cs}, bu_{te})$ and ct$(wlsv_{te}, bu_{cs})$ lead to better results than the benchmark (bootstrap base forecasts).
-However, it's not always guaranteed that the improvement is higher than the starting base forecasts (by comparing the value of each column).
-This is particularly true for higher levels of temporal aggregation (see online appendix for details).
+In the Gaussian case, partly bottom-up techniques like ct$(shr_{cs}, bu_{te})$ lead to better results than the benchmark (bootstrap base forecasts).
+However, it is not always guaranteed that the improvement is higher than the starting base forecasts (by comparing the value of each column).
+This is particularly true for higher levels of temporal aggregation.
 Overall, oct$(bdshr)$ in terms of CRPS is almost always the best.
-The shrinkage approach oct$_h(hshr)$ has good performance in the bootstrap case: it is competitive with oct$(bdshr)$ at lower temporal frequency ($k \in \{2,1\}$) and it is able to improve for $k\ge 3$.
-In terms of ES, oct$(bdshr)$ is still competitive, although it does not always show the best relative performance.
-In this case, approaches that attempt to explicitly take into account temporal and cross-sectional relationships, such as oct$_h(hbshr)$ and oct$_h(bshr)$, look better.
-It is also worth noting that techniques that don't make use of residuals like oct$(ols)$ and oct$(struc)$ prove to be competitive by consistently improving the base forecasts in terms of both CRPS and ES.
+The shrinkage approach oct$_h(hshr)$ performs well in the bootstrap case: it is competitive with oct$(bdshr)$ at lower temporal frequency ($k \in \{2,1\}$) and it is able to improve for $k\ge 3$.
+In terms of ES, oct$(bdshr)$ is still competitive, although it does not always show the best relative performance, like oct$_h(bshr)$.
+It is also worth noting that oct$(struc)$, which does not make use of residuals, proves to be competitive by consistently improving on the base forecasts in terms of both CRPS and ES.